 These fresh collard greens are seasoned with diced bacon or hog jowl.
 Rinse the greens several times before trimming and chopping.
+There's nothing worse than biting into gritty greens!

 - 2 pounds collard greens